tl-its-umich-edu/remote-office-hours-queue/README.md

 SMS notifications for hosts and attendees are provided via [Twilio](https://www.twilio.com/).

-To use or develop with SMS notifications, set `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, and `TWILIO_PHONE_FROM` as environment variables.
+To use or develop with SMS notifications, set `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, and `TWILIO_MESSAGING_SERVICE_SID` as environment variables.
 Twilio provides free trial accounts with limited credit.
 You can use special [test credentials](https://www.twilio.com/docs/iam/test-credentials) to not be charged.
 You can also test notifications via unit tests, where Twilio is mocked:
 ```
 docker-compose run web python manage.py test officehours_api.tests.NotificationTestCase
 ```